Louisiana Voices Educator's Guide

 Acknowledgements and Credits

-This guide is the result of a multi-year collaboration among the Louisiana Division of the Arts Folklife Program, the Department of Education Center for Educational Technology, and the Louisiana Alliance for Arts Education.
-Additional partners include Louisiana Public Broadcasting, Louisiana Challenge, Louisiana State Museum, and University of Louisiana at Louisiana.
+This guide is the result of a multi-year collaboration coordinated by the Louisiana Division of the Arts Folklife Program.
+Partners over the years included the Department of Education Center for Educational Technology, the Louisiana Alliance for Arts Education, Louisiana Public Broadcasting, Louisiana Challenge, Louisiana State Museum, University of Louisiana at Louisiana, and Local Learning: the National Network for Folk Arts in Education.

 Funding was provided by the Louisiana Division of the Arts and the National Endowment for the Arts.